 When the site is not accessible to personnel.

-B2.
-The projects that are inactive may reduce the visual inspection frequency and suspend sampling per Section III.G of the Order.
+III.B.2.
+For inactive projects, dischargers may reduce the visual inspection frequency and suspend sampling per Section III.G of the Order.
 Dischargers shall provide an explanation with supporting information for all missed visual inspections or sampling required by this Attachment, to be included in the Annual Report.

-C. Visual Inspection Requirements
+III.C.
+Visual Inspection Requirements

-C1.
+III.C.1.
 Dischargers shall perform visual inspections, based on their Risk Level, in accordance with Table 2 below.
 The purpose of visual inspections is, to identify and record BMPs that need maintenance to operate effectively, that have failed, or that could fail to operate as intended.
 Inspectors shall be the QSD, QSP, or be trained by the QSP.

 Table 2 – Visual Inspection Schedule